-“But we’re not publishing it,” Leigh allegedly responded - proof, Davis suggested, Assange hadn't been chosen as The Guardian’s partner, not sacrificial.
+“But we’re not publishing it,” Leigh allegedly responded - proof, Davis suggested, Assange hadn't been chosen as The Guardian’s partner, but in fact a sacrificial lamb.

 “This was highly alarming to me, and I raised it with Julian.
-He’s a genius but he has a certain naivety about him - he thought highly of these guys, felt they were part of a collective effort and all in it together, rather than him being the source and them being the journalists.
-He didn’t quite believe they’d be pushing him out onto the plank, then saying ‘it’s not us, we’re just reporters’.
+He’s a genius but has a certain naivety about him - he thought highly of these guys, felt they were part of a collective effort and all in it together, rather than him being the source and them being the journalists.
+He didn’t quite believe they’d push him out onto the plank, then say 'it’s not us, we’re just reporters’.
 It’s shameful,” Davis said.